Root mean square: Relationship to other statistics

-From this it is clear that the RMS value is always greater than or equal to the average, in that the RMS includes the "error" / square deviation as well.
+From this it is clear that the RMS value is always greater than or equal to the average, in that the RMS includes the squared deviation (error) as well.

 Physical scientists often use the term root mean square as a synonym for standard deviation when it can be assumed the input signal has zero mean, that is, referring to the square root of the mean squared deviation of a signal from a given baseline or fit.
 This is useful for electrical engineers in calculating the "AC only" RMS of a signal.
 Standard deviation being the RMS of a signal's variation about the mean, rather than about 0, the DC component is removed (that is, RMS(signal) = stdev(signal) if the mean signal is 0).